joverlee521/nextstrain-testing/jujutsu/README.md

     - Use git and jj in the same repo `jj git init --colocate`
 - every new file and change is automatically committed
 - files that match .gitignore patterns are _not_ tracked
+- commits have stable revision id in addition to the commit hash
-- bookmarks are named pointers - they map to git branches
+- bookmarks are named pointers that map to git branches
+- bookmarks have to be updated manually = no accidental commits to main
+- conficts are recorded in commits so that they can be resolved later
+- descendants of amended revisions are automatically rebased

 ## Resources